820: Space Mutiny

 Wow.
 Wouldn’t want to slam a stack of that guy.

-“Slam the stack” was an ad slogan for Pringles chips in the 1990s.
-Unlike other chips, which come in bags, Pringles, being machine-made and uniform in shape, are sold neatly stacked in cylindrical cardboard tubes.
+“Slam the stack” was an ad slogan for Pringles potato chips in the 1990s.
+Pringles were developed by Procter & Gamble in 1967 and are now owned by Kellogg’s.
+Unlike other chips, which involve slices of actual potatoes and come in bags, Pringles are machine-made: compressed potato residue and wheat starch chips sold neatly stacked in cylindrical cardboard tubes.

 [Sung.]
 She’s a maniac, maniac on the floor …